SyedHuzaifa007/CodeBuilders-Website/README.md

 # CodeBuilders-Website
-This repository contains the code for Code Builders website.
-This is a dummy
+This repository contains the code for the Code Builders website.
+This is a dummy website.